eypaksu/mini-twitter/README.md

 # Notes

 - Spring-Security Basic Authentication done for all api.Username is same and the password is "passoword" for each user.(username:batman, password:"passowd")
-- Please check also for lombok plugin in your IDE
+- Please check also for lombok's plugin in your IDE I use mostly maven.